H2-data/Edible_Earth_Museum_Distributions/README.md

 - What are the distributions of shape, color and composition?

+### **Data Report:**

+[INSERT FULLL DASHBOARD HERE]

+To interact with the dashboard, see the Tableau section of the project, linked here:

 ### **Data Preprocessing:**

-Aside from generic cleaning (Outliers, Duplicates and Missing Values), this data presented unique preprocessing challenges.
+Aside from generic cleaning (outliers, duplicates and missing values), this data presented unique preprocessing challenges.
 The mineral taste and texture descriptions were actually obtained publicly from comment sections on the website and placed into a word cloud on the mineral sample's catalog page like so:

+[INSERT WEBPAGE EXAMPLE HERE]

 This presented the following problems:

-1. Because the descriptions from the comment section are so varied, there are over 600 unique descriptions for a relatively small collection of minerals.
+1. Because the descriptions from the comment section are so varied, there are over 600 unique descriptions for a relatively small collection of minerals, which isn't very good for visualization.
 To solve this, I created a list of 20 tastes and 20 textures, and I applied them to each unique value in Excel.
 Below are a few examples.

-[INSERT EXAMPLES HERE]
+[INSERT EXAMPLE HERE]

-2. Next, I have to map the flavors and textures onto the old ones.
-I used the following code to ensure that each flavor was replaced with a combination the chosen tastes and textures from my list, and that each one only appears once per row.
+2. Next, I have to map the new shortlist of flavors and textures onto the original data.
+I used the following code to ensure that each original flavor/texture was replaced with a combination the tastes and textures from my shortlist, and that each one only appears once per row.

+[INSERT NIGHTMARE CODE HERE]

 Here is the sample output:

-[INSERT EXAMPLES HERE]
+[INSERT EXAMPLE HERE]

-For analysis and visualization, it will be split using a method called 'explode'.
+For analysis and visualization, the data will be split using a method called 'explode'.
 This will split the values of my taste or texture column and duplicate everything around it in a new table.

-[INSERT EXAMPLES HERE]
+[INSERT CODE HERE]

-To see the full scraping and cleaning process, please see the scraping section and the cleaning section of the project, linked below.
+To see the full scraping and cleaning process, please see the scraping section and the preprocessing section of the project, linked below.

+Scraping:
+Preprocessing:

 ### **Results and Observations:**